Information on tax after a bereavement

-As the personal representative, you may sell an asset during the administration period.
-If you do, CGT may be due on the increase in value of the asset between the date of death and the date of sale.
+If you, in your capacity as the personal representative, sell an asset during the administration period, CGT may be due.
+It will only be due on the increase in value of the asset between the date of death and the date of sale.

 There is no CGT due on assets that you transfer to a beneficiary in your capacity as personal representative.

 Elaine bought shares for €12,700, which were worth €19,050 at the date of her death.

 Clara is the personal representative.
 She distributes the shares to the beneficiary.
 No CGT is due on the gain of €6,350 (€19,050-€12,700).